“You can dive deeper with an oxygen tank than if you have to resurface every few minutes for air.”

-If you want to achieve something meaningful in life, then focus is key.
-With checking social media, avalanche of emails, or smarthphones, it is so easy to get off-track.
+If you want to achieve something meaningful in life, then staying focused is key.
+With social media, an avalanche of emails, or smartphone notifications, it is so easy to get off-track.
 Saying nothing about the attention span which is shrinking over time.

 But the principle remains unchanged: if you want to see remarkable results, you need to be persistently focused.
 Todd Henry, the author of “The Accidental Creative”, shares tons of highly effective tips on how to preserve focus.
 So here is the list.

 Daily set aside an hour to do strategic thinking and plan your projects

 Things that get scheduled are things that get done.
 It is much easier to sustain a conceptual, strategic thinking mode than it is to try to regain it once you’ve switched over to more concrete tasks.